jeanropke/RDR2CollectorsMap/dev/documentation/pathfinder.md

                 * check back with git to see if npm did change it and consider investigating
     * with the packages installed...
         * `npx browserify pathfinder.mod.js > pathfinder.js`
-        * same with pathfinder.worker.mod.js
-        * right now, I get a result with mixed line endings, while the checkout is unix NL only